keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 An external compaction is a major compaction that occurs outside of a Tablet Server.
-The external compaction feature is an extension of the major compaction service in the Tablet Server and is configured as part of the systems’ compaction service configuration.
+The external compaction feature is an extension of the major compaction service in the Tablet Server and is configured as part of the systems compaction service configuration.
 Thus, it is an optional feature.
 The goal of the external compaction feature is to overcome some of the drawbacks of the Major compactions that happen inside the Tablet Server.
 Specifically, external